By Robert G. Chadwick, Jr., Managing Member, Seltzer, Chadwick, Soefje & Ladik, PLLC.

 The first step to meeting this challenge is the recognition that remarks may have different meanings for different people.
 Perhaps more important than the substance of words being used by an employee is the intent of the person using the words.
 As the Supreme Court recognized, “context, inflection, tone of voice, local custom, and historical usage” can be revealing of this intent.

 This first step can then be followed up with workplace policies and training which address not only commonly recognized racist slurs, but also communications understood to be racist by only a select group of people.
 In this regard, employers should not underestimate the value of their own employees in revealing previously unknown code words.

 Social media and harassment policies and training must also address the reality that communications amongst employees away from the workplace can nevertheless impact the work environment.
 Myopic policies confined to the workplace are simply inadequate in the electronic age.

 Finally, employers must now be receptive to complaints by employees which not long ago would have been summarily dismissed.
 They must learn to ask why seemingly race neutral words are offensive.
-They must also be prepared to investigate social media messages for its employees even if the messages are posted anonymously.
+They must also be prepared to investigate social media messages for their employees even if the messages are posted anonymously.
 As many employers have already learned the hard way in litigation, quick judgments based upon antiquated presumptions can be a costly mistake.

 Robert G. Chadwick, Jr. frequently speaks to non-profit organizations regarding labor & employment issues.
 To contact him for a speaking engagement please e-mail him at firstname.lastname@example.org